 In a bowl beat soft butter or margarine using a handheld electric mixer.
 Add the sugar, vanilla sugar or extract, and a pinch of salt and mix.
 Add the eggs, one at a time and beat the ingredients until creamy.
 Combine flour with baking powder and sift it over the butter/egg mixture.
 Mix well until all ingredients are combined.
 Place ⅔ of the batter (vanilla) aside.
-Place ⅓ of the batter in a separate bowl, sift the cacao over the batter, add the milk and mix the ingredients for the chocolate batter.
+Place ⅓ of the batter in a separate bowl, sift the cocoa over the batter, add the milk and mix the ingredients for the chocolate batter.

 Use the ⅔ of the vanilla batter and spread it evenly on a baking sheet (11 x 17 inches) covered with parchment paper.
 Spread the chocolate batter on top of the vanilla batter.
 Drain the cherries in a colander and spread them on top of the chocolate batter while gently pushing them into the batter.

 Preheat the oven to 180°C (360°F).
 Place the cake on the middle rack and bake it for about 25-30 minutes.

 Ingredients for the buttercream and icing for the Danube Wave Cake Recipe:

 - 1 ½ packages of Dr. Oetker Vanilla Pudding OR Jello Vanilla Pudding Cook & Serve

 - 750 ml (25.36 oz) of milk